Danang - Things to Do in Danang

 When to Visit

 Danang's tropical climate offers distinct seasons with varying advantages.
 February to May delivers perfect weather: temperatures of 24-28°C, minimal rainfall (50-100mm monthly), and gentle sea breezes.
 This peak season sees hotel prices increase 40-60%, but crystal-clear skies and calm seas justify the premium.
 June to August brings intense heat (30-35°C) and occasional typhoons, though morning beach visits remain delightful.
 Accommodation costs drop 25-30% during this shoulder season.
-September to November offers a sweet spot: warm temperatures (26-30°C), decreasing rainfall, and 20-35% lower prices than peak season.
+September to November has a sweet spot: warm temperatures (26-30°C), decreasing rainfall, and 20-35% lower prices than peak season.
 December and January can be cool and misty (18-24°C) with higher rainfall (100-200mm monthly), but rates plummet 40-50%.
 Key festivals include Tet (January/February), when the city buzzes with celebrations but many businesses close, and the International Fireworks Festival (April-June), drawing massive crowds.
 Beach lovers should visit February-May or September-October, while budget travelers benefit from June-August or December-January.
 Photographers will find the dramatic monsoon skies of September-November particularly captivating, despite occasional showers.

 Map of Danang